Manifestation of strong correlations in transport in ultra-clean SiGe/Si/SiGe quantum wells

 It should be noted, on the other hand, that according to Ref.~\cite{zala2001interaction}, a similar physical mechanism, namely, the elastic but temperature-dependent scattering of electrons by the self-consistent potential created by all other electrons (\textit{i.e.}, the Friedel oscillations), works in principle in both diffusive and ballistic regimes.
-The interaction corrections in the corresponding limits are consistent with the renormalization-group scaling theory for diffusion modes \cite{finkelstein1983influence,finkelstein1984weak,castellani1984interaction,lee1985disordered,castellani1998metallic,punnoose2001dilute,punnoose2005metal}, as well as with the linear-in-$T$ corrections to the conductivity predicted in earlier theories of temperature-dependent screening of the impurity potential \cite{stern1980calculated,gold1986temperature,dassarma1986theory,dassarma1999charged}, where the leading term has the form $\sigma(T)-\sigma(0)\propto T/T_{\text F}$; note that the Fermi temperature $T_{\text F}$ is in general determined by the effective electron mass $m$ renormalized by interactions.\footnote{The effective electron mass at the Fermi level and the energy-averaged effective electron mass differ in strongly correlated electron systems (see, \textit{e.g.}, Refs.~\cite{khodel1990superfluidity,nozieres1992properties,camjayi2008coulomb,zverev2012microscopic,bennemann2013novel,peotta2015superfluidity,volovik2015from,amusia2015theory,melnikov2017indication}).
-For the sake of simplicity, we will disregard this difference throughout the paper.} Theory of interaction corrections \cite{zala2001interaction} and the screening theory \cite{gold1986temperature} in its general form, which takes account of the mass renormalization, allowed one to extract the effective mass from the slope of the linear-in-$T$ correction to the conductivity in the ballistic regime \cite{shashkin2002sharp,shashkin2004comment}.
+The interaction corrections in the corresponding limits are consistent with the logarithmic-in-$T$ corrections to the conductivity following from the renormalization-group scaling theory for diffusion modes \cite{finkelstein1983influence,finkelstein1984weak,castellani1984interaction,lee1985disordered,castellani1998metallic,punnoose2001dilute,punnoose2005metal}, as well as with the linear-in-$T$ corrections to the conductivity predicted in earlier theories of temperature-dependent screening of the impurity potential \cite{stern1980calculated,gold1986temperature,dassarma1986theory,dassarma1999charged}, where the leading term has the form $\sigma(T)-\sigma(0)\propto T/T_{\text F}$; note that the Fermi temperature $T_{\text F}$ is in general determined by the effective electron mass $m$ renormalized by interactions.\footnote{The behaviors of the effective electron mass at the Fermi level and the energy-averaged effective electron mass are qualitatively different at low electron densities in the strongly correlated 2D system in SiGe/Si/SiGe quantum wells \cite{melnikov2017indication}, which is consistent with the interaction-induced band flattening at the Fermi level (see, \textit{e.g.}, Refs.~\cite{khodel1990superfluidity,nozieres1992properties,camjayi2008coulomb,zverev2012microscopic,bennemann2013novel,peotta2015superfluidity,volovik2015from,amusia2015theory}).
+For the sake of simplicity, we will disregard this difference throughout this Rapid Communication.} The theory of interaction corrections \cite{zala2001interaction} and the screening theory \cite{gold1986temperature} in its general form, which takes into account the mass renormalization, allowed one to extract the effective mass from the slope of the linear-in-$T$ correction to the conductivity in the ballistic regime \cite{shashkin2002sharp,shashkin2004comment}.
 It was shown in Ref.~\cite{shashkin2002sharp} that the so-obtained effective mass sharply increases with decreasing electron density and that the $m(n_{\text s})$ dependence practically coincides with that obtained by alternative measurement methods \cite{shashkin2003spin,anissimova2006magnetization}.
 However, corresponding small corrections calculated in the ballistic regime cannot convincingly explain the order of magnitude changes in the resistivity $\rho(T)$ observed in the experiment.
 In principle, in the spirit of the screening theories \cite{gold1986temperature,dassarma1999charged}, one can expect the resistivity to be a function of $T/T_{\text F}$ with a maximum at $T_{\text {max}}\sim T_{\text F}$, above which the electrons are not degenerate.
 As of now, there are no accepted theoretical predictions allowing for a quantitative comparison with the experiment.